 § 420-6.4.
 Modification of approved site plan.

-Should the applicant or any other interested party desire a modification of the approved plan, he shall make application therefore to the Board.
+Should the applicant or any other interested party desire a modification of the approved plan, he shall make application therefor to the Board.
 The Board may also propose modification of a plan on its own motion.
 Upon receipt of an application or on its own action, the Board shall hold a public hearing thereon with notice as required in § 420-3.6A.
 At the conclusion of the hearing, the Board may modify the plan and shall cause the modification to be recorded as required by MGL c.
 41, § 81W.

 § 420-6.5.
 Completion of site.